What is the climate like in Nueva Andalucia throughout the year?

 “October feels like summer in many other European countries.”

-This period is also known as a mini high season for real estate, as buyers enjoy viewing properties in comfortable conditions before winter.
+This period is also known as a mini high season for real estate, attracting both lifestyle buyers and those exploring real estate investment opportunities in southern Spain.

 How many sunshine hours does Nueva Andalucia get yearly?